danielbodnar/awesome-stars/README.md

 ## electron

+- [darraghoriordan/ssh-tool-new-electron](https://github.com/darraghoriordan/ssh-tool-new-electron) - A desktop app with tools for common developer tasks that runs locally on Mac and Windows
+- [juliangruber/browser-run](https://github.com/juliangruber/browser-run) - Run code inside a browser from the command line
 - [segment-boneyard/nightmare](https://github.com/segment-boneyard/nightmare) - A high-level browser automation library.
 - [Jigsaw-Code/outline-client](https://github.com/Jigsaw-Code/outline-client) - Outline clients, developed by Jigsaw.
 The Outline clients use the popular Shadowsocks protocol, and lean on the Cordova and Electron frameworks to support Windows, Android / ChromeOS, Linux, iOS and m
 - [microsoft/vscode](https://github.com/microsoft/vscode) - Visual Studio Code